rossgalloway/YAM-documentation/new-docs/FAQ_new.md

 As a stopgap during the period when the YAM contracts were being fixed and audited, the V2 token was used to perform governance tasks.
 A summary of the V2 interim governance period can be found [here](https://medium.com/yam-finance/the-road-to-v3-yamv2-interim-governance-summary-f17ba4a9d1aa).
 V1 tokens can no longer be migrated into v2 or v3 tokens due to the nature of the bug that caused the need for an emergency migration.

 Once the new contracts were ready and audited, they were deployed with a new governance token (YAM v3).
 This is the governance token for the DAO and is used to vote on governance proposals and treasury allocations.
-YAM v2 can still be migrated to YAM v3 [here] <https://yam.finance/#/Migrate>.
+YAM v2 can still be migrated to YAM v3 [here](https://yam.finance/#/Migrate).

 For a full list of contract addresses, visit the [Contract Addresses Page](/new-docs/Contract_addresses.md)